-Juvenile macular degeneration is a series of inherited eye disorders that affects children and young adults.
-Juvenile macular degeneration is different from age-related macular degeneration, which occurs as part of the body’s natural aging process.
-Juvenile macular degeneration is sometimes called macular dystrophy.
+Juvenile macular dystrophy (sometimes called juvenile macular degeneration) is a group of inherited eye disorders that affects children and young adults.
+Juvenile macular dystrophy is different from age-related macular degeneration (AMD).
+AMD occurs as part of the body’s natural aging process, but juvenile macular dystrophy is an inherited condition.

-Macular degeneration is a deterioration or breakdown of the eye's macula.
 The macula is a small area in the retina — the light-sensitive tissue lining the back of the eye.
-The macula is the part of the retina that is responsible for your central vision, allowing you to see fine details clearly.
+The macula gives you your central vision and allows you to see fine details clearly.
 The macula makes up only a small part of the retina, yet it is much more sensitive to detail than the rest of the retina (called the peripheral retina).
 The macula is what allows you to thread a needle, read small print, and read street signs.
 The peripheral retina gives you side (or peripheral) vision.
-If someone is standing off to one side of your vision, your peripheral retina helps you know that person is there by allowing you to see their general shape.
+If someone is standing off to one side of you, your peripheral retina helps you know that.
+It does so by allowing you to see their general shape.

 The most common form of juvenile macular dystrophy is Stargardt disease.
 Other types of juvenile macular dystrophy include:

 - Best’s disease (also called Best’s vitelliform retinal dystrophy)